-Mullen agrees and notes that it’s important to train and coach managers so they know how to address these issues while avoiding “the company costs associated with low morale, decreased productivity, employee turnover, and potential lawsuits.”
+Mullen agrees and notes that it’s important to train and coach managers so they know how to address poor performance issues while avoiding “the company costs associated with low morale, decreased productivity, employee turnover, and potential lawsuits.”

 For those acting out of ignorance, she suggests managers start by naming the behaviors are counter to the culture and engaging the professional in reflection.
 For example: “When you do X, you are telling me/our team/those you lead that Y. Is this the narrative you mean to tell?”
 Then, she says, “Create a plan together that includes eliminating corrosive behaviors and regular feedback on the professional’s ability to make changes.”

-When dealing with people who are intentionally bucking the culture, naming the behaviors that are counterproductive is still important.
+When dealing with team members who are intentionally bucking the culture, naming the behaviors that are counterproductive is still important.
 In addition, companies should attempt to identify the underlying reason for the behaviors and evaluate what is causing them.
 She recommends separating the approach from the reason for the behavior:

 - Evaluate the reason.

 - Problem solve around the reason and work towards performance improvement

 Finally, she suggests, “Amplify the actions and behaviors that are adding value to company culture.”